2020/21 Full-time Undergraduate course

 This module will comprise 50% coursework and 50% examination.

-This module provides an understanding of the quality assurance principles and procedures required for the manufacture of pharmaceutical products and the bodies responsible for ensuring their implementation.
+This module provides an understanding of the quality assurance principles and procedures required for the manufacture of pharmaceutical products and the bodies responsible for ensuring their implementation with a focus on sustainable industrialisation through various innovations.

 This module seeks to develop students' knowledge of important and emerging areas within personalised medicine.
 It explores the role of pharmacogenetics developing an understanding of the molecular aspects of stratified medicine and creates a foundation for future learning in modules to follow.
 The module reviews the methods of biomarker discovery and translation and considers the issues surrounding personalised medicine research and its application into society.